Coldplay in Abu Dhabi: Long wait, 'triple' cab fare; attendees share hurdles, tips for concert

 One said that the lack of signs at the venue and long queues were a 'nightmare'

-From spending more than an hour to get shuttle buses to struggling with unclear instructions, some Coldplay concert goers hit several snags during the first show at Sheikh Zayed stadium on January 9.
+From spending more than an hour to get shuttle buses to struggling with unclear instructions, some Coldplay concert goers hit several snags during the first show at the Zayed Sports City Stadium on January 9.
 However, others found getting to and from the venue much smoother.

 Abed Halawani, a Syrian-Canadian electrical engineer, paid triple the usual fare to reach the stadium.
 Frustrated by unclear parking instructions, he opted to drive to a pick-up point outside Nation Towers.
 However, upon seeing the huge queue for shuttle buses at 5pm, the 34-year-old decided to book a Careem taxi instead.
 But the taxi took 15 minutes to arrive and nearly 50 minutes to reach the stadium, dropping him and his friends off on a crowded street about 15 minutes away from the entrance.